dstenb/wine-utils/README.md

 # WINE Menu Creator

-WINE Menu Creator is a simple script that generats WINE menus for various window managers and other utilities.
+WINE Menu Creator is a simple script that generates WINE menus for various window managers and other utilities.

 The script currently supports